vvvv/The-Gray-Book/reference/getting-started/overview.md

 | [Libraries](../libraries/overview.md) | An overview of all available node libraries |
 | [Extending vvvv](../extending/overview.md) | For developers to write their own nodes and libraries |
 | [Best Practice](../best-practice/overview.md) | Learn the best practices for specific topics |

-## Tutorials
-Want to watch some vvvv videos first?
-Visit [vvvvTv](https://www.youtube.com/vvvvtv42) on youtube.
-There is also a bundle of 30 workshop recordings [avaliable here](https://thenodeinstitute.org/courses/node20-vvvv-workshop-bundle/).

 ## Connect